GoogleCloudPlatform/gcsfuse/perfmetrics/scripts/README.md

 ```bash
 pip install -r requirements.txt --user
 ```
-8. Generate your service account credentials `creds.json` and upload the file on your GCS bucket `your-bucket-name`.
+8. Create a service account by following this [documentation](https://cloud.google.com/iam/docs/creating-managing-service-accounts).
+Generate your service account key, `creds.json` by following [this doc](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#iam-service-account-keys-create-console) and upload the file on your GCS bucket `your-bucket-name`.
 If using an old credentials file, make sure that it is not expired.
 Run the following command to copy it into `gsheet` directory:
 ```bash
 gsutil cp gs://your-bucket-name/creds.json ./gsheet
 ```
-9. Create a Google Sheet with id `your-gsheet-id` by copying this [Google Sheet](https://docs.google.com/spreadsheets/d/10fyD6pPyrQoVt9YofT1SyXyjEqPqNhya356ThuA9H_o/edit#gid=0).
+9. Create a Google Sheet with id `your-gsheet-id` by copying this [Google Sheet](https://docs.google.com/spreadsheets/d/10fyD6pPyrQoVt9YofT1SyXyjEqPqNhya356ThuA9H_o/edit?usp=sharing)
 By default, cell `T4` contains the total number of entries in the worksheet.
 10. Share the above copied Google Sheet with your service account(created in step 8)
 11. Change the Google sheet id in this [line](https://github.com/GoogleCloudPlatform/gcsfuse/blob/master/perfmetrics/scripts/gsheet/gsheet.py#L5) to `your-gsheet-id`.